cchitsiang/awesome-stars/topics.md

 ## penetration-testing

-- [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
-Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
+- [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is a fully autonomous AI pentester for web apps and APIs.
+96.15% (100/104 exploits) on a hint-free, source-aware variant of the XBOW benchmark.
 - [usestrix/strix](https://github.com/usestrix/strix) - Open-source AI hackers to find and fix your app’s vulnerabilities.
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [yogeshojha/rengine](https://github.com/yogeshojha/rengine) - reNgine is an automated reconnaissance framework for web applications with a focus on highly configurable streamlined recon process via Engines, recon data correlation and organization, continuous mon